Alexey Chepa

-Alexey Chepa (Алексей Васильевич Чепа; born 22 November 22 1955, Kapustin Yar, Astrakhan Oblast) is a Russian political figure and a deputy of the 6th, 7th, and 8th State Dumas.
+Alexey Vasilyevich Chepa (Алексей Васильевич Чепа; born 22 November 1955) is a Russian politician who has served as a deputy of the 6th, 7th, and 8th State Dumas.

+History

 After graduating from the Moscow Aviation Institute, he worked at closed defense enterprises in Moscow and the Moscow Oblast.
 At the end of the 1980s, he engaged in business.
 In 1988, he co-founded the company on wood processing and production of building materials.
 At the beginning of the 1990s, he expanded his business entrepreneurship to African countries, including Angola, Namibia, Mozambique.
 Also, he occupied senior positions in the Avers CJSC, Quontum Ltd CJSC, Military-technical company for the sale of conversion equipment and equipment CJSC.
 In 2001, he founded the Interregional Agrarian Fund Fertility.
 From 2001 to 2005, he was a member of the Agrarian Party of Russia.
 In 2006, he held the position of Deputy Chairman of the Russian Land Union.
 In 2008, he became the secretary of the A Just Russia — For Truth.
 On December 4, 2011, he was elected deputy of the 6th State Duma.
 In 2016 and 2021, he was re-elected for the 7th, and 8th State Dumas, respectively.

+Sanctions

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the British government in 2022 in relation to the Russo-Ukrainian War.